appetizerio/replaykit/README.md

 Please submit issues for bug reports, enhancements and feature requests.
 Pull requests are welcomed too.

 ## Installation
-The executable file can be found in the `darwin/` for macOS, `win32/` for Windows and `linux/` for Ubuntu, Fedora and Centos.
+The executable file can be found in the `darwin/` for MacOS, `win32/` for Windows and `linux/` for Ubuntu, Fedora and CentOS.
 You might want to add to PATH to use the tool globally.
-Linux and macOS build are both 64-bit and Windows build is 32-bit (compatible with 64-bit as WOW)
+Linux and MacOS build are both 64-bit and Windows build is 32-bit (compatible with 64-bit as WOW)

 ```
 usage: appetizer [-h] {version,trace,adb,devices,plan} ...